joewalker/gcli/docs/writing-commands.md

 the input type of a dialog generated from this command.

-## Deferred types
+## Delegate types

-Deferred types are needed when the type of some parameter depends on the type of another parameter.
+Delegate types are needed when the type of some parameter depends on the type of another parameter.
 For example:

     » set height 100